Educational Visits, Outdoor Learning and Adventurous Activities Policy

 Risk management is a vital part of planning and assessing benefits and risk associated with visits and activities.

 Sensible risk management relates to identifying significant hazards and mitigating against risk through appropriate control measures.
 It is not a paperwork exercise but a dynamic process before and during a visit or activity in order that young people can be kept safe from harm.
-Generic or event specific risk assessments will be used to record significant findings.
+At Ingleton Primary School we have identified a local learning area which includes all the places that we visit and the activities that we undertake routinely.
+Details of our Local Learning Area are contained within the appendix which includes generic risk assessment.
+Wherever the need arises, additional riska and significant findings will be recorded using event specific risk assessment.

 External providers: Wherever possible visit leaders will gain credible assurances of health & safety management systems and quality provision through a Learning Outside the Classroom Quality Badge.